Portsmouth Historic Dockyard - The Home of HMS Queen Elizabeth

 The £3billion aircraft carrier, HMS Queen Elizabeth is one of the most advanced warships ever built by the Royal Navy and will be on operations for the next 50 years.
 The new Queen Elizabeth class carrier is 35 times the size of Nelson’s famous flagship HMS Victory and four times her length

 Six UK shipyards were commissioned to build HMS Queen Elizabeth with 11,000 people involved in the construction process.
-The nation's newest flagship will proudly sit alongside in dock across from Portsmouth Historic Dockyard from mid-December.
+The nation's newest flagship will proudly sit alongside in dock across from Portsmouth Historic Dockyard.

-Book your Annual All Attraction Ticket for a whole year of FUN!
+Book your Full Navy Ticket for a whole year of FUN!

-Visit 11 amazing attractions as well as view HMS Queen Elizabeth when she returns from ship trials in mid-December with an Annual All Attraction Ticket online.
+Visit 11 amazing attractions as well as view HMS Queen Elizabeth with a Full Navy Ticket.
 Save 20% on a year’s worth of fun as you explore our spectacular ships and marvellous museums.

 HMS Queen Elizabeth FAQs

 HMS Queen Elizabeth is currently alongside Portsmouth Naval Base.
 We don't get information on when she'll be leaving as we're often told the same day about her departure.

 Visitors are able to view the aircraft carrier from three distinct viewing platforms across the Historic Dockyard.
 HMS Queen Elizabeth is an active vessel, operated by the Royal Navy.
 Because of this, visitors are unable to visit the aircraft carrier but are able to view it clearly from different viewing platforms only.